 - selecting appropriate terms to conduct studies in the Latin textual databases;

 - comparing the dictionaries with one another.

-Besides the dictionaries, the DLD also offers a complete list of attested word forms and their corresponding lemmas.
-These lists are based on years of research and text analysis done by the Library of Latin Texts and contain nearly 500,000 words and 70,000 lemmas.
+Along with the dictionaries, the DLD also offers a complete list of attested word forms and their corresponding lemmas.
+These lists are based on years of thorough research and text analysis done by the Centre ‘Traditio Litterarum Occidentalium’ for the Library of Latin Texts and contain nearly 500,000 words and 70,000 lemmas.

 One major feature of the DLD is the links that have been built with the full-text Latin databases (Library of Latin Texts-Series A, Library of Latin Texts-Series B, the Monumenta Germaniae Historica, the Archive of Celtic-Latin Literature and the Aristoteles Latinus Database).
 These links enable the user who has conducted a search on a word in a dictionary within the DLD to export this word automatically to its sister-database and thereby identify actual occurrences of the particular word in Latin Literature.

 While being in essence a database of Latin dictionaries, the DLD is also multilingual in that it contains translations, explanations and examples in various languages, which evidently add to its richness.

 Up until now, the database comprises, as the main modern languages used in translation/explanation, English, French, German, Hungarian, Czech, and Spanish, and to a lesser extent also Italian, ancient Greek, Hebrew, Anglo-Saxon, Anglo-Norman, Old English, Middle French, and others.

 Defining and translating dictionaries